tsgrp/HPI/README.md

 HPI
 ===

-Current release: HPI 2.1 beta (Bell Pepper)
+Current release: HPI 2.1 (Bell Pepper)

 Please see the <a href='https://github.com/tsgrp/hpi/wiki'>wiki</a> for documentation